 Three years ago, Ukraine’s president, Volodymyr Zelensky, was a comedian with a young family and a popular television show.
 Today he moves around in bunkers, rallying his battered nation, inspiring freedom-lovers the world over.

 Leaders like Zelensky fit a certain pattern.
-Often ordinary people, they get thrust into a vortex.
+Often, ordinary people, get thrust into a vortex.
 Yet they rise when all about them there is chaos.
 The moment of crisis becomes their moment of truth.
 It brings out strengths they may never have needed before.
 It galvanizes others to give their all.

 I don’t mean to be a Debbie Downer, but in the VUCA world (volatile-uncertain-complex-ambiguous) we are now living in, it may be only a matter of time before you face a defining moment of crisis.
 It might already have arrived in the form of a pandemic, or a war, or an insurrection.
 But it might show up in the form of a wildfire, hurricane, or other natural disaster.
 It might come as a coup attempt in your nation’s leadership.
 It might be an existential threat to the organization you lead.

 The question is: How will you rise up to meet that crisis?
 How will you lead?
 And what can you do right now today to prepare?
 Recently I gained insight into these questions from an educational leader in North Carolina.